Edward D. Crippa

 Edward David Crippa (April 8, 1899 – October 20, 1960) was an American politician who served as a U.S. Senator from Wyoming.

-Crippa was born in Rock Springs, Sweetwater County, Wyoming to an Austrian-born mother and an Italian-born father.
+Crippa was born in Rock Springs, Sweetwater County, Wyoming to an Austrian-born mother, Charlotte Ziller (1876 - 1950) and an Italian-born father, August Crippa (1865 - 1926).
+His father was reportedly a very respected resident of Rock Springs He had one brother and one sister.
 He was educated in the public schools of Rock Springs, and during World War I Crippa served as a private in the United States Army.

 He served on the Rock Springs city council from 1926 to 1928.
 He was president of Union Mercantile Company in 1930; owner and manager of Crippa Motor Company in Rock Springs; president of North Side State Bank and director of Rock Springs Fuel Company in 1940; and Wyoming State highway commissioner from 1941 to 1947.
 In addition, Crippa represented Wyoming on the Republican National Committee.

 Crippa was appointed on June 24, 1954, as a Republican to the United States Senate to fill the vacancy caused by the death of Lester C. Hunt and served until November 28, 1954.
 He was not a candidate for election to fill the vacancy and resumed business activities.

-Crippa died in Rock Springs in 1960 and was interred in St. Joseph's Cemetery.
+Crippa collapsed at 9 am on October 20, 1960 from an apparent heart attack.
+He was pronounced dead upon arrival to a Rock Springs hospital.
+He was buried at Rock Springs Cemetery, in Sweetwater County, Wyoming on October 24, 1960.

+He was married to Isabelle Martin; they had no children.
+She would remarry after his death.
+She would suffer from a fractured hip in 1965 and was bedridden and confined to a wheelchair afterwards, although she was able to get out with the use of a cane.
+She reportedly fell out of her wheelchair early in the morning on December 8, 1966 at her home in Sweetwater County and died as a result.
+She was 61.
+She was buried at Evanston City Cemetery in Evanston, Wyoming.